algorandfoundation/docs/docs/run-a-node/setup/install.md

 title: Install a node
 # Overview
 This guide explains how to install the Algorand Node software on Linux distributions and Mac OS.
 When installing on Linux, two installation methods are covered: by package manager and by updater script.

-The package manager method has been verified on Debian, Ubuntu, Fedora, and CentOS, while the updater script method has been verified on the same Linux distributions, as well as on Raspbian (Raspberry Pi 3), openSUSE Leap, Manjaro, Mageia, Alpine, and Solus.
-The package manager method uses fixed directories and automatically updates, while the updater script allows manually setting data directories and requires manual updates.
+[The package manager method](#installation-with-a-package-manager) uses fixed directories and automatically updates.
+It has been validated on Debian, Ubuntu, Fedora, and CentOS.

+[The updater script method](#installation-with-the-updater-script) allows manually setting data directories and requires manual updates.
+It has been tested on the same Linux distributions from above, as well as on Raspbian (Raspberry Pi 3), openSUSE Leap, Manjaro, Mageia, Alpine, and Solus.

 !!!
 Info
-    If you want to run Algorand Node in MS Windows, [Rand Labs](https://github.com/randlabs/algorand-windows-node/) provides the installation binaries.
+    Windows users may choose to use [Rand Labs](https://github.com/randlabs/algorand-windows-node/) installation binaries.

 ### Package manager installation overview

 See [Node Artifacts](../../reference/artifacts) reference for a detailed list of some of files that are installed by this method.
-An environment variable can be set that points to the data directory and goal will use this location if a specific `data` folder is not specified.
+An environment variable can be set that points to the data directory and goal will use that variable if no `-d` flag is specified.
 The binaries will be installed in the `/usr/bin` and the data directory will be set to `/var/lib/algorand`.
 It is recommended to add to shell config files the following environment variable that points to the data directory:

 ```
 export ALGORAND_DATA=/var/lib/algorand